ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 # One Way to Increase Follower Count

 One common tip that streamers get when trying to gain more Twitch followers is to stream a lot and frequently.
-Some sources* suggest streaming 5 hours a day is a faster way to gain followers.
-With data of the top 1000 Twitch streamers in the world being available on Kaggle, I wanted to check to see if there truly is a relationship between streaming more frequently and an increase in follower count.
+Some sources such as [Lifewire](https://www.lifewire.com/gain-more-twitch-followers-4140659) suggest streaming 5 hours a day is a faster way to gain followers.
+With data of the top 1000 Twitch streamers in the world being available on Kaggle, I wanted to check to see if there truly is a positive relationship between streaming more frequently and an increase in follower count.

 ---